lino-framework/lino/docs/about/index.rst

 About Lino
 ==========

-Lino is a framework for writing enterprise-level database applications, using :term:`Django's <Django>` database model and application server behind the scenes, and the :term:`ExtJS` Javascript library to provide a modern user interface.
+Lino is a framework for creating enterprise-level database applications, using :term:`Django's <Django>` database model and application server.
+Lino replaces Django's `admin` module, using the :term:`ExtJS` Javascript library to provide a desktop-application style user interface.

 One of Lino's design goals is to keep a maximum of application logic independant of your choice of user interface.
 Lino currently provides only one user interface (:mod:`lino.ui.extjs`), but we can imagine to write other interfaces in the future (simple HTML, curses, Qt, ...).